 The membrane is like grabbing a juicy hamburger from your favorite burger joint and eating it while still wrapped in the paper wrapping.
 I guess if you’re hungry enough–but I prefer my burger without the paper.

 Just flip the ribs over (meat side down), work your fingers under, and pull the membrane away from the bone.
+Now your ribs are ready for all those spices and seasonings to be worked into the meat.

 #2 Then Give Your Ribs a Rub!